rhizome-labs/icon-resources/README.md

 # ICON Resources
-A collection of useful ICON resources and content.
+A collection of ICON resources and content by RHIZOME.

 ## Blog Posts & Articles
 ### ICON 101 by @IconographerICX